 Gender equality

-Supporting equal opportunity for women and men in universities, sustainably improving the representation of women at all qualification levels in the science system and increasing the number of female scientists in top positions in science is the central concern of TU Dortmund University's equal opportunity policy management instruments.
+Supporting equal opportunities for women and men and the visibility of all genders in the university, sustainably improving the representation of women at all qualification levels, and increasing the number of female scientists in top positions in academia, is a central concern of TU Dortmund University's equal opportunities policy management instruments.
+Gender-sensitive language is also an instrument to increase the visibility of women and also that of all genders.

 All measures to balance gender relations in science and administration are realized by the staff unit in close cooperation with the elected Gender Equality Officer of TU Dortmund University.